-The Master Farmer program, which got its start in 2001 as a way for farmers to learn up-to-date, research-based conservation practices in a comprehensive manner, is a partnership among the LSU AgCenter, Louisiana Farm Bureau Federation, Louisiana Cattleman’s Association, the Natural Resource Conservation Service (NRCS) and the Louisiana Department of Agriculture and Forestry (LDAF), which has the authority by law through the Commissioner of Agriculture to approve the certification.
+The Master Farmer Program, which got its start in 2001 as a way for farmers to learn up-to-date, research-based conservation practices in a comprehensive manner, is a partnership among the LSU AgCenter, Louisiana Farm Bureau Federation, Louisiana Cattleman’s Association, the Natural Resource Conservation Service (NRCS) and the Louisiana Department of Agriculture and Forestry (LDAF), which has the authority by law through the Commissioner of Agriculture to approve the certification.

 The Master Farmer program was established as an innovative way to help farmers learn to reduce runoff into Louisiana’s waterways and improve water quality.
 The premise of the program is to encourage farmers to voluntarily change some of their practices to address environmental concerns.

-“The practices they adopt usually cost them money,” Coreil said.
+“The practices they adopt usually cost them money,” Richardson said.
 “But the long-term effect is a more efficient operation that will be more profitable.
 The public benefits because the ultimate result is cleaner air and water for everybody.”